 Finally, although appearance might not be the most crucial function of your epidermis, this layer of cells does act as your "face" to the world.
 When the epidermis becomes dry or damaged, you can end up looking older than you actually are [source: Hoffman].

 When you care for your epidermis, you help maintain all these functions and keep your body strong and protected.
-To learn more about your epidermis and find tips for keeping it healthy, check out some of the links on the next page.
+To learn more about your epidermis and find tips for keeping it healthy, check out some of the links below.